ugfn/ugfn.github.io/readme.md

 This replaces the old UGFN, and is far more robust.

-The feature set can is in the table below.
+The feature set is in the table below.
 Some are already added, some are planned for the future.

 |Feature|Available|Available since/Planned for|
 |---|---|---|